shyakx/Data-Preprocessing-Group-8/README.md

    - Load `customer_transactions.csv`.
 2. **Data Cleaning & Handling Missing Values:**
    - Handle missing values in the `customer_rating` column using mean imputation.
-   - I used the predictive modelling technique to fill in missing values
+   - used the predictive modelling technique to fill in missing values as well
 3. **Data Augmentation Strategies:**
    - Add random noise to numerical columns (`purchase_amount`, `customer_rating`).
    - Apply log transformation to `purchase_amount`.
-   - Generate synthetic transactions to expand the dataset.
+   - Generated synthetic data using K-means Clustering.
 4. **Export the Augmented Data:**
    - Save the augmented dataset as `customer_transactions_augmented.csv`.